Chart Color Schemes

 Werrington displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Werrington's dwellings, as per the latest Census, consisted of 43.2% houses and 56.8% other types such as semi-detached homes, apartments, and 'other' dwellings.
-In comparison, Sydney metropolitan area had 55.9% houses and 44.1% other dwellings.
-Home ownership in Werrington was at 16.2%, with mortgaged dwellings at 37.0% and rented ones at 46.9%.
+Werrington's dwelling structures, as per the latest Census, consisted of 43.2% houses and 56.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Sydney metro's figures of 55.9% houses and 44.1% other dwellings.
+Home ownership in Werrington stood at 16.2%, with mortgaged dwellings at 37.0% and rented ones at 46.9%.
 The median monthly mortgage repayment in the area was $1,950, lower than Sydney metro's average of $2,427.
-The median weekly rent figure was $360, compared to Sydney metro's $470.
-Nationally, Werrington's mortgage repayments were higher at $1,950 against the Australian average of $1,863, while rents were lower at $360 compared to the national figure of $375.
+Weekly rent figures were recorded at $360, compared to Sydney metro's $470.
+Nationally, Werrington's mortgage repayments exceeded the Australian average of $1,863, while rents were below the national figure of $375.

 Frequently Asked Questions - Housing